 As things turned out, Ms. Watts was criminally prosecuted, but not for violation of Cal.
 Penal Code § 148(a)(1), but for misdemeanor public indecency.
 She ended-up pleading to the lowest charge in the Penal Code; misdemeanor disturbing the peace.

 This B.S. goes on and on and on.)
-The politicians won’t take any action against the police, until they perceive that the body politic does, or foreseeable, will, or disapprove their failure to do so.
+The politicians won’t take any action against the police, until they perceive that the body politic does, or foreseeable, will, or disapprove.
 So, for example, two Fullerton, California police officers were recently acquitted on murders charges for the beating death of Kelly Thomas; notwithstanding that the video and audio recordings of the beating death show two cops, threatening to, and then beating Kelly Thomas to death.

 Police Misconduct is rampant and condoned and defended by the command structure of most, if not all, modern police agencies.
 There is a “Blue Code of Silence“ between and among peace officers throughout the nation, and everyone knows this.

 This is no startling revelation.
 The County of Los Angeles has itself released a report Commissioner by the Board of Supervisors, acknowledging the existence of, and actually condemning, the Sheriff’s Department’s own rogue gangs of sadistic jailers at the Los Angeles County Central Men’s Jail.
 See, The Citizens Commission on Jail Violence September 28, 2012.